AkshayTallikar/Mask-Detection/README.md

 # Training
 I would recommend training this detection in google colab because it will save you a lot of time.
 You can then just load the saved model our local machine.
 # Image dataset
 The image files are taken from another github repo.
-Just run the github clone line in the google colab.
+Just run the github clone line in the google colab